weierophinney/apigility-3hr-tutorial/exercise4/README.md

-# Exercise 4: Documentation
+# Exercise 4: Authentication

-Starting with the code in /exercise4, add documentation for the Users API and browser it to verify.

-## Things to note:

-* This can be done entirely via Apigility's admin
+Add HTTP Basic authentication to the API